David-MoreiraJ/David-Dotfiles/README.md

 Old Artix Linux setup, back when I was trying out different init systems:
 ![](Images/DavidPrint2.png)

-Personal dotfiles of my Arch Linux setup for backup purposes and my own future reference.
+This repo contains personal dotfiles of my Arch Linux setup for backup purposes and my own future reference.

 For short, Dotfiles are text-based configuration files of Unix based systems.
 They can be used to customize your Linux installation.